-Section 80G provides a tax deduction for donation to charitable organisations.
-These is no absolute limit on this deduction but there are limits depending on which type of organisation you are making the donation to.
-80G provides 50-100% exemption on contributions to some government relief funds and 50% deduction up to 10% of income on some NGOs registered under the Income Tax Act.
+As per the provisions of section 80G of the Income Tax Act, 1961, tax deduction can be claimed for donations to various charitable organisations.
+While there is no absolute limit on the amount that you can donate, there are limits depending on which type of organisation you are making monetary donations to.
+Section 80G provides 50-100% exemption on contributions made to some government relief funds and 50% deduction up to 10% of income in case of some NGOs registered under the Income Tax Act.
 We will explain the different sub-limits below.

-Section 80G provides deduction to individuals or firms/NGOs/partnerships/LLPs or companies.
-NRIs can also take the benefit of Section 80G.
+Any taxpayer whether resident or non-resident can claim an income tax deduction for donations made to charitable organizations.
+Section 80G provides the benefit of deduction to individuals or firms/NGOs/partnerships/LLPs as well as companies.
+NRI taxpayers can also take the benefit of Section 80G.

 Exemption Limits under Section 80G